OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 :numref:`OLAF`). ``Wake_Mod`` cannot be set to 3 during linearization analyses.

 .. note::
-    Link to old inputs: The previous input `WakeMod` is removed, `WakeMod=2` used to mean DBEMT, but this now controled using `DBEMT_Mod`.
+    Link to old inputs: The previous input `WakeMod` is removed, `WakeMod=2` used to mean DBEMT, but this now controlled using `DBEMT_Mod`.
     `WakeMod=2` is a placeholder for future induction calculation method.